victormartingarcia/tyrion-trading-strategy-csharp/README.md

 First of all, make sure you have Visual Studio 2010 version (or higher).
 [TradingMotion SDK] is fully compatible with [Visual Studio Express] free versions.

-Download TradingMotion [Visual Studio extension], and the windows desktop application [TradingMotionSDK Toolkit].
+Download TradingMotion [Visual Studio extension], and the windows desktop application [TradingMotionSDK Toolkit installer].

 Quick Start